-To put that into perspective, the average interest rate for a 30-year fixed-rate conventional mortgage hovered around 4.01% in 2019 (it’s even lower since the coronavirus-caused recession).
+To put that into perspective, the average interest rate for a 30-year fixed-rate conventional mortgage hovered around 4.01% in 2019.
 Compare that to interest rates for subprime mortgages, which were as high as 10% in 2019.
 Remember, interest is the cost of borrowing money.
 So the higher the rate, the more you’ll pay in the long run.
 And when calculating your mortgage payments, you’d also have to crunch property taxes and other factors.

 But that’s not all.
 Most lenders require a down payment on your mortgage.
 For conventional mortgages, it typically stretches from around 10% to 20% of the home’s purchase price.
 For subprime mortgages, that rate can go as high as 35%, though it can also go as low as 3%.
 When down payments are lower than 20%, you’ll typically have to get private mortgage insurance – or apply for an FHA, VA or USDA loan if you are eligible (more about these loan programs below).

 It may seem like it’s nearly impossible to pay back a subprime mortgage when you look at the long-term cost.
 And that was the case for many people in the mid-2000s.
 In fact, people defaulting on subprime mortgages played a huge role in triggering the financial crisis of 2007 – 2008.

 Following the Great Recession, subprime mortgages exist a bit differently today and they are under heavier regulations.
-But they still carry major risk.
-Below, we describe the kinds of subprime or non-prime mortgages available no .
+But they still carry major risks.
+Below, we describe the kinds of subprime or non-prime mortgages available no.

 Types of Subprime Mortgages

 Fixed-rate subprime mortgages: You can find subprime mortgages that lock in your interest rate for the life of the loan.
 These are similar to their conventional fixed-rate counterparts.
 But instead of 30-year terms, you’d likely find terms stretching from 40 to 50 years!
 While that arrangement can mean low monthly payments, you end up paying a lot more in interest in the long run.